Fitting Reinforcement Learning Model to Behavioral Data under Bandits: Empirical experiments

 In general, the prior distribution $p(\alpha, \beta) = p(\alpha) p(\beta)$ is given by uniform distributions on the feasible set for the respective parameters, \ie,

 where $\beta_{\rm max} \in \reals^{mk}_{++}$ is the prior information for an upper bound on $\beta$.
-Note that here the user needs to specify a slightly tighter constraint $\beta \in [0, \beta_{\rm max}]$ rather than $\beta \in [0, \infty)$ as in (\ref{prob:rl_fit}).
-Although one may consider some distribution with support $[0, \infty)$ to make the prior $p(\beta)$ consistent with the corresponding constraints in (\ref{prob:rl_fit}), it is then difficult to come up with reasonable parameters that control the shape of the prior distribution, and it may take more effort to obtain enough samples for an accurate estimation of the target posterior.
-After obtaining the posterior $p(\alpha, \beta \mid y(1), \ldots, y(n))$, one may choose the parameters $\alpha^\star$ and $\beta^\star$ corresponding to the highest density as a solution to (\ref{prob:rl_fit}).
-In practice, Monte Carlo methods for obtaining a solution to the fitting problem of RL models are less used~\cite{hamaguchi2022prospective} than direct local minimization methods due to its difficulties in implementation and debugging, even though the Python library \texttt{PyMC}~\cite{abril2023pymc} has significantly simplified this procedure.
-On the other hand, Monte Carlo methods can in theory provide the most accurate solution to (\ref{prob:rl_fit}), at the price of computing time.
+Under these uniform priors, roughly speaking, the goal of the Bayesian estimation process is equivalent to solving the RL model fitting problem (\ref{prob:rl_fit}) with an additional box constraint $\beta \preceq \beta_{\rm max}$~\cite[\S7.2]{boyd2004convex}.
+Although one may consider some distribution with support $[0, \infty)$ to make $p(\beta)$ consistent with the corresponding constraints in (\ref{prob:rl_fit}), it is then difficult to choose the parameters that controls the shape of the priors.
+Besides, it may take more effort to accurately estimate the target posterior.
+Nevertheless, it has been reported empirically in the literature that the Bayesian modeling approach for fitting RL models is not very sensitive to the choice of the prior distribution~\cite{hamaguchi2022prospective,kleespies2025sleep}.
+Finally, after obtaining the posterior $p(\alpha, \beta \mid y(1), \ldots, y(n))$, one may choose the parameters $\alpha^\star$ and $\beta^\star$ corresponding to the highest density as a solution to (\ref{prob:rl_fit}).

+In practice, the posterior distribution $p(\alpha, \beta \mid y(1), \ldots, y(n))$ given in (\ref{eq:map_target}) is often estimated via Monte Carlo methods.
+This approach for fitting RL models is considered in several studies~\cite{hamaguchi2022prospective,kleespies2025sleep}, but it is generally less used in practice than direct local minimization methods.
+This is probably due to the difficulties in the implementation and debugging of a Monte Carlo method solver, even though the Python library \texttt{PyMC}~\cite{abril2023pymc} has significantly simplified this procedure.
+On the other hand, since the posterior distribution of the model parameters provides some global information about the solution space of (\ref{prob:rl_fit}), RL model fitting via Bayesian modeling is expected to be more robust to the local minima issue than direct local minimization methods.